Power League Wrestling: 21st century: 2000–2009

 One of PLW's most memorable shows was its efforts to raise money for victims of The Station nightclub fire at Power-Fest 2003.
 PLW had previously visited West Warwick two years earlier and had been invited back by the town several times since then.
 It was not until the day after the fire that PLW made the decision to return to West Warwick.
 Although the promotion usually raised money through ticket sales, the show offered free admission with fans making voluntary donations at the door and a raffle that included donations from WHJY and World Wrestling Entertainment.
 The proceeds went towards WHJY's "Doc Fund" which provided financial assistance to families of the victims as well as a scholarship fund for Rhode Island College.
 Nine matches took place at the event.
 In the first co-main event, West Warwick's own Gary Apollo wrestled Dr. Heresy to a time-limit draw for the PLW Heavyweight Championship.
 Also on the card was a Fatal Four-Way match between Johnny Angel, Kenn Phoenix, Kid Krazy and Revelation for the vacant PLW New England Championship, which Angel won.
 Matches on the undercard included Robbie Ellis against Irwin Quincy, Billy Kryptonite facing Vince Vicallo.
 The second co-main event was a 6-man tag team match between real-life Warwick police officers Team O.I.C.
 (Lt.
 Rick Ramsay, Sgt.
 Jim Tiernan, and Sgt.
 Fred Araujo) and Paul Lauzon & The Perfect Ten (Mr. Wrestling IV, Mr. Wrestling VI).

 On May 2, 2004, Power-Fest 2004 was held at Saint Edwards School in Brockton, Massachusetts.
 The event served as a memorial show to Jarrod Drew, who had been killed by a drunk driver on I-495, with the proceeds going to a memorial fund in his name.
 Ten matches took place at the event.
 There were two main events.
 The first was a match for the PLW Heavyweight Championship between then-champion Dr. Heresy and Derik Destiny, which Destiny won.
-The second and final match the event was the Triple Threat match for the PLW Tag Team Championship.
+The second and final match of the event was the Triple Threat match for the PLW Tag Team Championship.
 X-Foundation (Duke Maximum and Ryan Waters) retained the title against Mike Bennett & Dominic "Dice" Gambino and The McGraws (Huey McGraw and Woody McGraw).
 Waters, who was the younger brother of Jarrod Drew, addressed his hometown at the end of the match.
-The entire PLW locker room came out to show their support Ryan during the emotional speech.
+The entire PLW locker room came out to show their support for Ryan during the emotional speech.
 That year's PowerFest raised over $2000 and was, at that point, the most successful PLW benefit show in the promotion's history.